sonjawilmsen/tacta/README.md

 Simple contact manager to learn the basics of Ruby.

-Learned how to use git, github, ruby and terminal (irb).
+Learned how to use git, github, ruby, Sinatra and terminal (irb).